Information compiled from:

 (leave of absence)

 Father Hoey was ordained May 26, 1951, from St. Mary Seminary in Cleveland.
-Prior to his time at St. Joseph's he was Associate Pastor at St. John in Canton, was on the faculty at Cardinal Mooney High School in Youngstown, Principal of St. John High School in Ashtabula & John F. Kennedy High School in Warren, Pastor of St. Joan of Arc in Streetsboro and St. John in Canton.
+Prior to his time at St. Joseph's he was Associate Pastor at St. John in Canton, was on the faculty at Cardinal Mooney High School in Youngstown, Principal of St. John High School in Ashtabula and John F. Kennedy High School in Warren, Pastor of St. Joan of Arc in Streetsboro and St. John in Canton.
 He also served as Dean of Stark County.
 In 1978, Rev. Hoey left the ministry and married.
 Born in Massillon, Ohio, he devoted his life to God and family.
 Graduate of St. John's High School and The University of Notre Dame.
 He was an avid bicyclist, model train collector, and endless road tripper.
 John Hoey passed away July 2, 2015.

 Rev. John Cassidy (Pro-Tem Administrator) ~